tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 stored in Chado should implement the following three classes for every new field:

-- **ChadoFieldItemBase**: extends the Tripal class `TripalFieldItemBase` which extends the Drupal class `FiedlItemBase`.
-The `TripalFieldItemBase` must be used for all fields attached to Tripal content types and the `ChadoFieldItemBase` adds Chado-specific support.
+- **ChadoFieldItemBase**: extends the Tripal class `TripalFieldItemBase` which extends the Drupal class `FieldItemBase`.
+The `TripalFieldItemBase` must be used for all fields attached to Tripal content types, and the `ChadoFieldItemBase` adds Chado-specific support.
-- **TripalWidgetBase**: a class that extends the Drupal class `WidgetBase`.
+- **ChadoWidgetBase**: extends the Tripal class `TripalWidgetBase` which extends the Drupal class `WidgetBase`.
-- **TripalFormatterBase**: a class that extends the Drupal class `FormatterBase`.
+- **ChadoFormatterBase**: extends the Tripal class `TripalFormatterBase` which extends the Drupal class `FormatterBase`.

 How to Write a New Field for Chado